permafrost-dev/vue-ray/README.md

 # vue-ray

-## Debug your Vue code with Ray to fix problems faster
+## Debug Vue code with Ray to fix problems faster

-This package can be installed in any Vue 2.x or Vue 3.x project to send messages to the [Ray app](https://myray.app).
-It also includes a Vuex plugin to monitor changes to your Vuex state.
+Install this package in any Vue 2 or Vue 3 project to send messages to the [Ray app](https://myray.app).
+It also includes a Vuex plugin to monitor changes to the Vuex state.

 ## Installation